*Voor het Nederlandse artikel, selecteer ‘Nederlands’ in de rechter bovenhoek/ drop-down menu

 |Prebiotics (Link to article).|

 Helps repair gut microbiota by providing a food source.
+But consuming enough dietary fiber is more effective!

 (for my article on probiotics, click here)